SerBravoSantos/tasks-calendar/TasksCalendar.md

 - Random mutation v2: Similar to the random mutation, but if some people of the population are not included in the information of the chromosome, will be added to the pool of possible changes, if all of the participants are included in the genes, the pool will count with all of the participants.
 - Probabilistic mutation: This function gives more importance to the people that are assigned to less tasks in the individual.

-This functions will be tested in the [Experimentation](#Experimentation) section.
+This functions will be tested and compared in the [Experimentation](#Experimentation) section.

 ### Callbacks

-- Early stopping
-- Checkpointing
+A callback is a function that can interfear in the process of training.
+There are two possible callbacks in this project.
+- Early stopping: This function will stop the training process if in a number of iterations previously set, there is not an improvement for the best individual.
+- Checkpointing: This function will keep track of the best individual and it will save it into a file when this new chromosome improve it's fitness score.

-### Plots and Visualization
+## Plots and Visualization

-Calendar React API (Fullcalendar) - Link

-Matplot Lib - Link
+For the experimentation I used [matplotlib](https://matplotlib.org/) library to plot the best fitness scores for each configuration over the iterations of the training.

+I also used the library [fullcalendar](https://fullcalendar.io/) for visualizing the best chromosome result of the training.
+I created a React project with this component.
+To visualize the calendar I changed some properties and everytime I want to obtain the calendar I run the program on the localhost.

-### Experimentation
+## Experimentation

 Explain the fix parameters
 Month
 Year
 alphas
+Callbacks
 ...
 (PRIORIZATION LIST FOR ALL THE FITNESS)